Bombardment of Valparaíso: Bombardment

 The action created an international scandal.
 While the Spanish were heavily criticized for attacking an unarmed city, so too was the British government for not employing its own naval force to protect the lives and property of its own nationals.
 Most of the losses were actually endured by British merchants, and a large argument developed in the British Parliament when news arrived in May 1866.

 Painting

 James McNeill Whistler, who was on board the American ships, painted his famous "Nocturne in Blue and Gold: Valparaíso Bay" the night before the bombardment.
-It shows the Chilean merchant fleet at their moorings waiting to be destroyed.
+It shows the Chilean merchant fleet at its moorings where it would be destroyed the next morning.